 Common Causes for Refrigerators to Fail

-The most common cause of refrigeration problems is failure to clean the condenser.
+The most common cause of refrigeration problems is a failure to clean the condenser.
 This component must be able to vent heat into the ambient air around the refrigerator or freezer.
-If it is clogged with house dust or animal fur for example, it will reduce the efficiency of the unit at best and at worst cause components to overheat and perhaps be damaged beyond repair.
+If it is clogged with house dust or animal fur, for example, it will reduce the efficiency of the unit at best and at worst cause components to overheat and perhaps be damaged beyond repair.
 Your owners manual probably recommends cleaning the condenser on a regular basis.
 Is the door closing properly?
 If not it can cause the interior light to stay on and that will affect cooling.
 A defective door switch can do the same thing.
 Here is a way to test the door seal.
 Open the door and place a piece of paper between the seal and the body of the box, then close the door.
-Is the paper easy to pull out or does it fall out on it’s own?
-If so you may have a sealing problem.
+Is the paper easy to pull out or does it fall out on its own?
+If so, you may have a sealing problem.
 Another sure sign of this is frost around the area where the door seals.
 That indicates warm air is getting into the box and when it mixes with the cold are it forms frost.
 You can also make sure nothing in the box is obstructing it from closing completely.

 List of Common Repair Issues

 - The freezer isn’t fully cooling